literarygamesdesigner/Deduction-Game-Murders-at-Rue-Morgue-/README.md

-# Deduction Game: Murders at Rue Morgue
-Solve the impossible locked-room mystery of Rue Morgue.
-A choice-driven visual novel proving deduction skills are key.
-Based on Edgar A Poe's story.
+The Murders in the Rue Morgue: Deduction Game

-A Twine project demonstrating conditional logic and stat-tracking in interactive fiction.
+A Twine project demonstrating conditional logic and hidden stat-tracking.

-This project adapts "The Murders in the Rue Morgue" to practice implementing branching narratives based on player choices and hidden analytical skills.
-It serves as a proof-of-concept for creating mystery VNs.

-📖 **About This Game**
-Project Goal: To transform a linear mystery story into an interactive, choice-driven experience where the player's deduction skills influence the outcome.
+This document details a proof-of-concept visual novel (VN) adaptation of Edgar Allan Poe's classic short story, "The Murders in the Rue Morgue."
+This project was created specifically to practice transforming a linear narrative into a robust, non-linear, choice-driven game.
+It showcases the core implementation of branching narratives and hidden stat-tracking using the Twine engine, an essential skill for developing mystery and interactive fiction titles.

+📖 Project Rationale and Gameplay
+The Rue Morgue is used as a template to constrain the development focus purely to deduction mechanics, avoiding unnecessary external complications.

-Player Role: You take on the role of C. Auguste Dupin's unnamed companion (the narrator).
-Your task is to analyze evidence and witness testimony alongside Dupin.
+Player Role: You act as C. Auguste Dupin's assistant (the narrator).
+Your goal is to analyze the bizarre crime scene and witness testimony, making analytical choices that determine your proficiency.

-**Key Game Mechanics**
-This game uses a hidden stat-tracking system to determine the quality of your conclusion:

-Hidden Stat

-**How It's Used**

-Observation ($Obs)

-Gained by focusing on physical clues (e.g., the tuft of hair).

-Logic ($Logic)

-Gained by focusing on deductive truths (e.g., the untouched money).

-Interrogation ($Interro)

-Gained by analyzing witness voices and testimony.

-Branching Fork: The player's accumulated score in $Obs + $Logic determines whether they have the "strong evidence" needed to successfully convince Dupin of the shocking truth in Scene 3.

-**
-▶️ How to Play**
-This game is self-contained within the HTML file.

-Direct Access: Open the file named Rue Morgue Deduction VN.html directly in any web browser (Chrome, Firefox, Edge, etc.).

-Gameplay: Click the underlined text options to advance the story and make choices.

-🛠️ Technical Details (For Developers)
+Key Mechanics: Success relies on three hidden stats: Observation ($Obs), Logic ($Logic), and Interrogation ($Interro).
+Each choice you make awards points to one of these variables.
+The combined score of $Obs and $Logic is the crucial determinant for the True End.
+If your score meets the threshold (8 points), your final deduction is presented with "strong evidence," leading to the most satisfying conclusion.
+If insufficient, your correct guess is delivered with "low confidence," reflecting a lack of mastery.

+▶️ Technical Execution
-This draft was built using the Twine 2 application with the Harlowe 3.3.9 Story Format.

-The core mechanics rely on the explicit use of the (link:) and (go-to:) macros to ensure actions are executed conditionally:
+This draft was built in the Twine 2 application using the Harlowe 3.3.9 Story Format.
+The robust and often verbose conditional point allocation is handled by combining the (link:) and (go-to:) macros to guarantee action execution upon a click.
+The final branching logic is managed by explicit (if:)/(else:) checks.

-(link: "Clue Choice")[
-    (set: $Obs to $Obs + 5)
-    (go-to: "Next Scene")
-]

-The final branching logic uses a reliable (if:) / (else:) block to check the cumulative score against a threshold (8 points):

-(if: $Logic + $Obs >= 8)[
-    (link: "Strong Evidence Choice")...
-]
-(else:)[
-    (link: "Low Confidence Choice")...
-]

-Note: This file is a developmental proof-of-concept and does not contain all art assets, sound, or final polish.
+To play, open the Rue Morgue Deduction.html file directly in any web browser.